AstroVPK/kali/README.md

 3. Mac OS X 10.10.5 Yosemite

-  NB: On Mac OS X, Anaconda's matplotlib.pyplot seems to have trouble understanding the tilde '~' character as part of a path.
-So instead of

-  `<libcarma dir>$ python python/DemoScript.py ~/<path to working dir> Config.ini`

-  do

-  `<libcarma dir>$ python python/DemoScript.py /Users/<user name>/<path to working dir> Config.ini`

 You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, `cython` , the `future` package, `cffi` (optional), & Brandon Kelly's `carma_pack` (optional) installed.
 At the moment, Anaconda